-There’s been a lot of chatter about Wireguard lately, especially after it was added to the official Linux 5.6 kernel back in March.
+There’s been a lot of chatter about Wireguard lately, especially after it was added to the official Linux 5.6 kernel back in March of 2020.

 In fact, Linux’s creator, Linus Torvald, has high praise for the Wireguard protocol: